Denver Broncos vs. Cincinnati Bengals NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

+- Denver and its opponents have gone over the current 44-point total in four of 13 games this season.

-- Denver and its opponents have combined to score more than 43.5 points in four of 13 games this season.
+- Cincinnati and its opponents have combined to score more than 44 points in 11 of 13 games this season.

+- The combined points per game average of the two teams, 48.4, is 4.4 points above Sunday's over/under.

+- The 40 combined points per game that these two squads have allowed this season are 4.0 fewer than the 44 over/under in this contest.

 Broncos stats and trends

-- Denver has seven wins against the spread in 13 games this season.
+- Denver has played 13 games, with seven wins against the spread.

-- The Broncos are 5-2 ATS when favored by 1.5 points or more this season.
+- This season, the Broncos have an against the spread record of 4-1 in their five games as a favorite of 3 points or more.

-- Denver's games this year have hit the over on three of 13 set point totals (23.1%).
+- Denver has hit the over in 23.1% of its opportunities this year (three times over 13 games with a set point total).

-- Denver is 6-1 against the spread and 6-1 overall this season when the team records more than 22.5 points.
+- Denver is 6-1 against the spread and 6-1 overall in games when it scores more than 22.5 points.

-- Denver is 4-3 against the spread and 4-3 overall when the team churns out over 349.8 yards.
+- Denver is 4-3 against the spread and 4-3 overall when the team amasses over 349.8 yards.

 - The Broncos have 15 giveaways this season, while the Bengals have 17 takeaways.